Courtesy of Roxanne C., Philadelphia PA

 With SPIN-Farming, the back forty might be measured in square feet, instead of acres, but the satisfaction that comes from practicing intelligent, dedicated craft and soil -based farming is the same.
 Plus you make more money with less stress and more control over your operation.

 On Wally’s large farm outside of town he invested in an expensive and elaborate irrigation system that depended on fluctuating river levels.
 In his backyard plot in the city, his irrigation system is a hose and the water faucet.

 At Wally’s city-based farm, organic methods are much easier to abide by.
 With this backyard scale operation most pests can be controlled by hand…

 … and soil health is easily managed using local inputs.
 There is also very little waste.

 Think before heading for the hills to start your farm.
-Backyard -based farming offers a number of competitive advantages, micro climate and easy access to water and markets among them.
+Backyard -based farming offers a number of competitive and business advantages, micro climate and easy access to water and markets among them.